ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 *   All the headers, "[Script Info]" and the "[V4 Styles]"/"[V4+ Styles]" list, are stored in `CodecPrivate`.

-*   Start & End field are used to set TimeStamp and the `BlockDuration` element. the data stored is:
+*   Start & End field are used to set the `Block` timestamp and the `BlockDuration` element.

 *   Events are stored in the Block in this order: ReadOrder, Layer, Style, Name, MarginL, MarginR, MarginV, Effect,